mweb/appconfig/doc/usage.md

 ### Suported Types

-Currently the following types are uspported for a config value:
+Currently the following types are supported for a config value:

 * `str`
 * `unicode`
 * `int`
 * `float`
 * `bool`

 All the types will be converted with python functions.
 The only exception is the `bool` type.
 The boolean type uses the RawConfigParser.getboolean function.
 This translates the following string to a true (1, yes, true, on)